Fairy Tail: Manga

 Written and illustrated by Hiro Mashima, Fairy Tail was serialized in the manga anthology Weekly Shōnen Magazine from August 2, 2006, to July 26, 2017.
 The 545 individual chapters were collected and published into 63 tankōbon volumes by Kodansha between December 15, 2006, and November 17, 2017.
+An extra one-shot chapter was published in Weekly Shōnen Magazine on July 3, 2024.

 In 2008, a special crossover one-shot between Fairy Tail and Miki Yoshikawa's Flunk Punk Rumble, titled Fairy Megane (FAIRYメガネ), was published in Weekly Shōnen Magazine.
 It was later included in Fairy Tail+, an official fanbook released on May 17, 2010.
 Another crossover with Mashima's first series Rave was published in 2011.
 A special issue of Weekly Shōnen Magazine, published on October 19, 2013, featured a small crossover between Fairy Tail and Nakaba Suzuki's The Seven Deadly Sins, where each artist drew a yonkoma (four-panel comic) of the other's series.
 An actual crossover chapter between these two was published in the magazine on December 25, 2013.
 A two-volume series called Fairy Tail S, which collects short stories by Mashima that were originally published in various Japanese magazines through the years, was released on September 16, 2016.
-A one-shot chapter was published in Weekly Shōnen Magazine on July 3, 2024.

 The series was licensed for an English-language release in North America by Del Rey Manga.
 The company released the first volume of the series on March 25, 2008, and continued until the release of the 12th volume in September 2010.
 After Del Rey Manga shut down, Kodansha USA acquired the license and began publishing Fairy Tail volumes in May 2011.
 They published the 63rd and final volume on January 23, 2018.
 Kodansha USA began publishing a larger omnibus version of the series in November 2015.
 Called Fairy Tail: Master's Edition, each installment corresponds to five regular-sized volumes.
 They published the first volume of Fairy Tail S: Tales from Fairy Tail on October 24, 2017.

 The manga has also been licensed in other English-speaking countries.
 In the United Kingdom, the volumes were distributed by Turnaround Publisher Services.
 In Australia and New Zealand, the manga was distributed by Penguin Books Australia.

+A miniseries to celebrate the 20th anniversary of Fairy Tail, titled Fairy Tail Re:Fantasia, began serialization in Weekly Shōnen Magazine on July 29, 2026.
+It is set to end on September 30, 2026.